 The best way to prepare for your GED test is to study smart and get plenty of practice in with our GED practice tests.
 Here are some key tips we think are of value to anyone looking to take the GED.

 Best way to prepare is to study smart:

 - Understand what’s on each of the four tests (math, reading, science, and English and language usage)

 - Focus on the material you’re not good at

 - Study when you are most alert

 The GED is a timed exam.
-To finish the exam, you need to keep pace.
+To finish the exam and do your best, you need to keep pace.
 Answer each question in less than this amount of time: